underlay/pkgs/README.md

 You can also build a cli tool:

 ```
-cd cli
-go build -o ul
+go build -o ul ./cli
 ```

 This should give you a `ul` binary.
-You can then use it as described in the [CLI docs](CLI.md).
+You can use it as described in the [CLI docs](CLI.md).